Department for Transport

 The Department for Transport (DfT) is a ministerial department of the Government of the United Kingdom.
-It is responsible for the English transport network and a limited number of transport matters in Scotland, Wales, and Northern Ireland that have not been devolved.
-The department is led by the Secretary of State for Transport.
+It is wholly responsible for overseeing the transport network in England, and for limited transport matters that are not devolved to the governments of Scotland, Northern Ireland and Wales.
+The department develops national transport policy, coordinates infrastructure investment, and regulates transport services.
+It is headed by the Secretary of State for Transport, who is supported by a ministerial team and the Permanent Secretary as the department’s most senior civil servant.

-The expenditure, administration, and policy of the Department of Transport are scrutinised by the Transport Committee.
+The department’s expenditure, administration and policy are scrutinised by the Transport Select Committee.

 Responsibilities

-The Department for Transport has six strategic objectives: